Tux4Ubuntu/tux4ubuntu.github.io/_posts/2018-10-16-tux-boot-logo-theme.markdown

 image:  2018-10-16-tux-boot-logo-theme.png
 comments: true
 ---
-Linux bravely gone where no OS went before, time for TUX to get the credit he deserves.
-Windows has it’s Windows-logo and Mac OS has it’s Apple as Boot Logo.
-Time for Ubuntu to get TUX.
+Windows has its Windows-logo and Mac OS has its Apple as Boot Logo.
+It is time for all the Linux OSes to get the Linux mascot TUX as their boot logo.

 ## Use the Installer
 Use the Tux4Ubuntu-installer by highlighting and copying (__Ctrl + C__) and open the terminal (__Ctrl + Alt + T__) and paste (__Ctrl + Shift + V__) the following line of code and press Enter:

 ~~~~~
-sudo apt install curl && bash <(curl -Ls https://github.com/Tux4Ubuntu/tux-install/raw/master/install.sh)
+sudo apt -y install curl && bash <(curl -Ls https://github.com/Tux4Ubuntu/tux-install/raw/master/install.sh)
 ~~~~~

 ## Got Stuck?
 Other Linux Distribution?
 Keep on reading